 Panel-base conference tables can still come in different styles, all of which are relatively clean, simple and tend to be wooden.
 A more ornate version might include grooves in the panels.
 For a sleeker look, choose smooth panels in a solid color.
 Because of their simplistic design, panel edges are an excellent choice for a modern office space that seeks to keep their decor fresh rather than traditional.

 In most cases, set-in panels allow the tabletop to overhang so people can sit at the ends and have some legroom.
 However, attaching panels at the very edges of the table creates a waterfall-edge look.
 Waterfall-edge tables can be a unique design choice when you don’t plan to seat people at the head or foot of the table.
 This style can also be perfect for bar-style seating in a breakroom.

-Because table legs come in so many different design styles, legs are a fitting choice for any conference table.
+Because conference room table legs come in so many different design styles, legs are a fitting choice for any conference table base.
 Legs are also the office table base choice that will typically offer the most space underneath for legroom.
 Whether you want a table that exudes opulence or one that is ultramodern, table legs are an attractive and functional choice.

 Contact Us to Request Pricing

 When you want a conference table base that meets your company’s needs and perfectly captures your style, Greg Pilotti Furniture Makers is here to bring your vision to life.
 We use quality materials and put our expertise to work to design and build beautiful conference room tables that make a statement.